hamishcunningham/pi-tronics/simbamon/README.txt

 - links to the init interface from /etc/rc?.d which is managed by update-rc.d
 - a link to /etc/simbamon.conf from /etc/default/simbamon
 - (when running) a process ID file in /var/run/simbamon.pid
+- a source file for the man page (manpage.txt) and the man page itself (simbamon.8)

 To test and debug, first set DEBUG=on in simbamon.conf and reinstall/restart the service; then the utils directory contains these scripts: